 If you do not specify either /-rg or /rg command line argument, the Batch User Upload Utility will behave as though /rg was specified on the command line. /rg means existing users will be removed from existing groups and added to the groups specified in the spreadsheet.

-For customers using Rapid Learning, will groups have dynamic enrollment into courses or curriculums?
+For customers using Learning, will groups have dynamic enrollment into courses or curriculums?

 If so, all users added to these groups will automatically be enrolled when uploaded.